Kairos-T/blog/source/_posts/THM-OhSINT.md

 This is a writeup for the room [OhSINT](https://tryhackme.com/room/ohsint) on TryHackMe.
 OhSINT is a beginner level room that focuses on OSINT.

-This was my first ever room that I have successfully completed on TryHackMe.
+This was one of my first rooms that I have successfully completed on TryHackMe.
 It was a pretty simple room that focused on OSINT.

 # Tasks